 After designing the small generator and 3D printing to make the electrodes, the researchers tested various "triboelectric" materials to evaluate their capacity.

-"After researching a wide range of materials including Teflon and aluminum sheets, we chose silicone for its ability to produce a higher charge," says Maher El-Kady, at the head of the University of California project.
+"After researching a wide range of materials including Teflon and aluminum sheets, we chose silicone for its ability to produce a higher filler," says Maher El-Kady, at the head of the University of California project.

 Once the mechanism is made and coated with silicone, the electric charge is generated starting from all the different types of contact: trampling, rubbing or even the simple fall of snow on the surface.